Skip to content

 You do not need to overhaul everything overnight.
 Start with one supportive change.
 Build from there.
 Be patient with the process — and with yourself.

 You deserve an approach that works with your body, not against it.
 And you are already taking a meaningful step by seeking to understand what is happening and why.
-Keep going.

-Perimenopause weight gain can feel deeply personal, but it is often rooted in hormonal shifts, stress, sleep disruption, muscle loss, and changing lifestyle demands.
+A gentle note: Perimenopause weight gain can feel deeply personal, but it is often rooted in hormonal shifts, stress, sleep disruption, muscle loss, and changing lifestyle demands.
 Understanding these patterns can help you move forward with more compassion and less self-blame.

 Related Guides